Computer Science

 Kristin Dana

 Computer vision and graphics; computational models for object appearance and image texture with applications in pattern recognition and scene rendering; optical systems for measurements of surface appearance.
+Professor Kristin Dana joined the Department of Electrical and Computer Engineering in 1999.
+Her research interests include computer vision, robotics, AI, computational photography, and machine learning.

-Info Page | Computer Vision Lab Website
+| Lab Website

 Linguistics